9 Solutions If Your PC Turns On But There’s No Display

 2. Disconnect the AC power cord from the power supply, and then open your computer case.

-3. On your motherboard, remove your CMOS battery with your fingernail or a non-conductive screwdriver.
+3. Remove your CMOS battery from your motherboard with your fingernail or a non-conductive screwdriver.
+The CMOS is a small, round, silver-colored battery.

 4. Wait for 5 minutes, and then reinstall your CMOS battery.